Pinterest Drives Nail Into “Luxury” Brands

 By unsuccessfully driving their bags towards over the £1,000 price tag, Mulberry could not have timed it worse, and have consequently learnt the hard way by possibly trying to rub shoulders with the likes of Prada and Gucci.

-Mulberry have since returned to its core, more affordable bags priced between £500 and £800 to win back customers, along with introducing a click and collect service in the UK.
+Mulberry has since returned to its core, more affordable bags priced between £500 and £800 to win back customers, along with introducing a click and collect service in the UK.

 Similarly, Prada added a small Saffiano bag to its range last year for £530; therefore even the big hitters are having to respond to these emerging, cool, socially acceptable online brands.